ubinexus/sonic-utilities/doc/Command-Reference.md

   2020_10_09_04_53_58  warm-reboot  Fri Oct  9 04:51:47 UTC 2020  admin
   ```

-#### Applicable only to SmartSwitch platforms
 **show reboot-cause history all**

-This command displays the history of the previous reboots up to 10 entry of the Switch and the DPUs that are enabled
+This command displays the history of the previous reboots up to 10 entry of the Switch and the DPUs for which the midplane interfaces are up.

 - Usage:
   ```